roschaefer/Fabulist/README.md

 ## Usage

-Fabulist provides a simple API to retrieve objects from an array, depending on what you probably mean.
-Find objects by class name or any method or simply by insertion order.
+Fabulist provides a simple API to retrieve objects from an array, depending on your probable intent.
+Find objects by class, a method or by insertion order.

 Let's say, you have a class like this: